Oil pump (internal combustion engine): Pump drive

-For simplicity and reliability, mechanical pumps are used, driven by mechanical geartrains from the crankshaft.
-Reducing pump speed is beneficial and so it is usual to drive the pump from the cam (if this is mounted in the cylinder block) or distributor shaft, which turns at half engine speed.
+For simplicity and reliability, mechanical pumps are used.
+They are typically driven by mechanical geartrains linked to the crankshaft.
+Reducing pump speed is beneficial and so it is common to drive the pump via the camshaft (if this is mounted in the cylinder block) or distributor shaft, which turns at half engine speed.
 Placing the oil pump low-down uses a near-vertical drive shaft, driven by helical skew gears from the camshaft.
 Some engines, such as the Fiat Twin Cam engine of 1964, began as OHV engines with an oil pump driven from a conventional camshaft in the cylinder block.
 When the twin overhead cam engine was developed, the previous oil pump arrangement was retained and the camshaft became a shortened stub shaft.
 Even when the distributor position was moved from the previous block-mount to being mounted on the cylinder head camshafts, the oil pump drive remained in the same position, the unused distributor position now covered by a blanking plate.
 Small engines, or scooters may have internal gear pumps mounted directly on their crankshaft.

 For reliability, it is rare to use an external drive mechanism, either a separate belt drive or external gears, although camshaft-driven pumps often rely on the same timing belt.
 Additional separate belts are sometimes used where dry sump pumps have been added to engines during tuning.

 Electric oil pumps are not used, again for reliability.
 Some 'turbo timer' electric auxiliary oil pumps are sometimes fitted to turbocharged engines.
 These are a second oil pump that continues to run after the engine has stopped, providing cooling oil to the hot bearings of a turbocharger for some minutes, whilst it cools down.
 These are supplementary pumps and do not replace the main, mechanical, oil pump.

 Electric pump as a main engine pump again will require big electric motors and it may be simply cheaper to drive directly from the engine.
-For eg BMW S65 engine's oil pump delivers ca. 45 LPM (Litres Per Minute) of oil at 5.5 bar pressure.
+For e.g. BMW S65 engine's oil pump delivers ca. 45 LPM (Litres Per Minute) of oil at 5.5 bar pressure.
 This pump would require a significantly large motor to drive.